 for my Mother, Dr. Mahamaya Chowdhury.

-Good evening, my honourable teachers, affectionate brothers and sisters.
+“Good evening, my honourable teachers, affectionate brothers and sisters.
 I take the privilege on behalf of my class M.P.E (final) to speak a few words to you.

 Every one of you seems to be thinking that it’s a sad occasion, but let us not mind.
 If one does not create the place, the others cannot fill in.
-If every one of us is to be existing forever, this world would have been a horrible place to live in.
+If every one of us is to exist forever, this world would have been a horrible place to live in.
 Nothing is lost as the scientists believe, so do I. I am an optimist, why should we sit and cry.

 As Shakespeare said, “This world is a stage and we all are actors and actresses.”
 So we must act our role well.

-One advice to you, it’s not a bookish idea – it’s what I have learnt in my life.
+One piece of advice to you, it’s not a bookish idea – it’s what I have learnt in my life.
 This world is a two way process, we cannot demand from our fellow human beings when we do not give anything to them.

 This world is what we make and it is upto us to live to the standard.